HE-Xinyu/fast-EADAM/README.md

 Implement Gale-Shapley Algorithm in O(E) time and space complexity;

-Implememt fast EADAM algorithm in O(E) time and space complexity.
+Implememt fast EADAM Algorithm in O(E) time and space complexity.

 Add comments in the code.

 The fast EADAM can deal with situations when the number of students does not equal to the number of seats.

+Build performance test module.

+Add appropriate destructors to save memory cost.

+Add copy destructors to avoid bugs.

+Use operator overloading to make the code more clear.

 ## TODO
 Fully test the fast EADAM.